 6.2 Health Benefits of Rhubarb and Strawberries

-Both strawberries and rhubarb offer nutritional perks.
-Strawberries are rich in vitamin C, antioxidants, and fiber, while rhubarb is an excellent source of vitamin K and calcium.
-Incorporating these fruits into your diet can aid in digestion and promote overall health.
+Strawberries are full of vitamin C, antioxidants, and fiber.
+Rhubarb has lots of vitamin K and calcium.
+Eating these fruits can help digestion and your overall health.

 7. FAQs about Strawberry Rhubarb Pie